qntlb/numerical-methods-summation-exercise/README.md

 1) Implement a class that implements the interface `DoubleVector` of the package `info.quantlab.numericalmethods.lecture.computerarithmetics.summation`.

 *Important*: The interface you have to implement is not part of this project.
 It is imported from another project that is referenced by this project.
-To have a look at this interface, you can select "Open Declaration" in your IDE (right-click on the interface name) or look here: https://github.com/qntlb/numerical-methods-lecture/blob/master/src/main/java/info/quantlab/numericalmethods/lecture/computerarithmetics/summation/DoubleVector.java
+To take a look at this interface, you can select "Open Declaration" in your IDE (right-click on the interface name) or look here: https://github.com/qntlb/numerical-methods-lecture/blob/master/src/main/java/info/quantlab/numericalmethods/lecture/computerarithmetics/summation/DoubleVector.java